elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 - BLOOM is fully open source, both the data and the model.
 However, its development is finished and it is not updated further;
-- LLaMa was trained on open data, and LLaMa 2 and above are free to use;
+- LLaMa was trained on open data, and LLaMa 2 and above are free to use.
+Llama 3.x provides models from 1B up to 405B.
 - Mistral is another alternative with instruction-finetuned and MoE models available to download.